 No incident which caused or potentially cause material harm to the environment occurred on the terminal during the reporting year.
-However, twenty three (23) low to medium environmental incidents occurred during the reporting period.
+However, twenty-nine (29) low to medium environmental incidents occurred during the reporting period.

-Eighteen (18) of the incidents were related to oil spills from equipment (Shuttle Carriers, Quay Crane and container truck).
-There was no ingress of oil into stormwater drains or any waterways in any of the hydraulic spill events.
+Twenty-four (24) of the incidents were related to oil spills from equipment (Shuttle Carriers, Quay Crane and container truck).
+These spill incidents mostly have low severity rating.

 Other incidents include suspected leaking dangerous goods (DGs) containers on board berthed vessel occurred during the reporting period.
-The incidents were managed in accordance to SICTL Emergency Response Plan - suspected dangerous goods leaking container.
+The incidents were managed in accordance with SICTL Emergency Response Plan - suspected dangerous goods leaking container.
 Relevant emergency services - FRNSW (HAZMAT) and Fire Brigade attended site during the DG incidents.
 The incidents did not pose any pollution risks.